1ComputerL/MusicPi/OLED/readme.txt

-This is what is left from the OLED code I installed from Waveshare lol.
+This is what is left of the OLED drivers downloaded from Waveshare.
+What remains is all that is needed by the other programs.
-It is all I need for my project.
-My code for the OLED will be found in the example folder.